TimkoNZT/PhotoSorter/README.md

 # PhotoSorter

-Script for sorting images by date with moving to separate directories
+Shell script for sorting images by date with moving to separate directories